davideastmond/sippy-prod/README.md

    To enable address autocomplete functionality, you need to set up a Google API key and assign it to an environment variable named `GOOGLEMAPS_API_KEY`.
 This key is required for using the Google Places API to fetch address suggestions.
 Click [here](https://developers.google.com/maps/documentation/places/web-service/get-api-key) for instructions on how to obtain the key.

+   In your Google console, ensure that the `Places` and `PlacesDetails` API functionality are switched on.

 4. **Generate Prisma Client**

    To generate the Prisma client based on the defined schema, run: